dynamicspartnersee/dynamicspartnersee.github.io/apps/einvoices-for-estonia/docs/en-US/help.md

 <br/>

 ## Receive E-Invoices
 Receiving e-invoices is normally an automated activity.
-To check this, open **Omniva (/Fitek) Document Exchange Setup**, make sure it is **Enabled**, and click **Job Queue Entries**.
+To check this, open **Finbite (/Unifiedpost) Document Exchange Setup**, make sure it is **Enabled**, and click **Job Queue Entries**.
 Open the job „Get Purchase Invoices“ and make sure it is set up and running the way you want.

 If you want to run receiving e-invoices manually, you can do so by clicking **Get Purch.
 Invoices** on the service setup page.